-The deviation applies to the amount of the support obligation and not to the amount of income.
+The deviation applies to the support obligation amount or duration, and not to the partys monthly net income.

 (b) Factors.
-In deciding whether to deviate from the amount of support determined by the guidelines, the trier of fact shall consider:
+In deciding whether to deviate from the basic child support, spousal support, or alimony pendente lite obligation, the trier-of-fact shall consider:

 (1) unusual needs and unusual fixed obligations;

 (2) a partys other support obligations;